 Ms. Towtongie (interpretation): Thank you, Madam Chairperson.
-I support the motion because we have to reflect the higher income brackets and those who are at the lower income bracket, a lot of the motivation is to retire and go back south, and if a government employee becomes a homeowner, they will then rent their house and retire while living in the south.
+I support the motion because we have to consider those who are in higher income brackets and those who are in the lower income brackets.

+A lot of the motivation is to retire and move back south.
+If a government employee becomes a homeowner in Nunavut, they will then rent their house and retire while living in the south.
 That is my thinking.

-To the Premier's comments, we are not children.
+To the Premier's comments, we are MLAs; we are not children.
 We understand this issue.
-What you mentioned regarding policies; Inuktitut atuagak, if you don't like it, government makes changes on policies right away because it is not legislation as a policy, and without having seen the policies ourselves, because we as MLAs have not seen what policies have been put in place.
+With regard to what you mentioned regarding policy, if the government doesn't like it, it can make changes to policy right away because it is not legislation.

-They do mentioned that they consulted with NTI, but when you are in an uncertain situation, I cannot be in agreement.
-I need to have transparency, and I'm supposed to exercise due diligence in that.
-It is something that I have considered, not just recently, and the northern allowance that are for northern residents that are established and in place, upon retiring, now they have a building that they own.
-They can sell it at any time at an even higher price or have it rented out.
+We have not seen the policy ourselves as MLAs.
+They do mention that they consulted with NTI.
+I can't agree to something without knowing the details.
+I have to be fully informed and I need to have transparency if I'm going to agree to something.
+I have considered this for a long time.

+The northern allowance is for northern residents that is established and in place.
+Upon retiring, they will now have a building that they own.
+They can sell it at any time at an even higher price or use it as rental income.

-The policy, as an example, we all know the election is quite soon.
-I know we can work on this.
-However, we feel we are being rushed.
-So I will support Pauloosie's motion.
+The policy, for example, with the election nearing, I know we can work on it and be fully informed without being rushed.
+At this time we feel unprepared, so I will support Pauloosie's motion.
 Thank you, Madam Chairperson.

-Chairperson (interpretation): Thank you.
+Chairperson (interpretation): Thank you as well.
 I have no more names on my list.
-I would like to move the mover, Mr. Keyootak, if he has any closing comments.
+I would like to ask the mover of the motion, Mr. Keyootak, if he has any closing comments.
 Mr. Qamaniq, I didn't see you.
-I apologize.
+Mr. Qamaniq, it's your turn.